Chart Color Schemes

 Boonah features high concentrations of lone person households, with a lower-than-average median household size

-Family households comprise 67.3% of all households, including 21.1% couples with children, 33.0% couples without children, and 12.1% single parent families.
-Non-family households account for 32.7%, with lone person households at 30.8% and group households making up 2.2%.
-The median household size is 2.3 people, smaller than the Greater Brisbane average of 2.6.
+Family households account for 67.3% of all households, including 21.1% couples with children, 33.0% couples without children, and 12.1% single parent families.
+Non-family households make up the remaining 32.7%, with lone person households at 30.8% and group households comprising 2.2% of the total.
+The median household size is 2.3 people, which is smaller than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households